-Preparing for Next Year's Tomato Crop
+Preparing for Next Year's Crop

 04 of 06

 Buying and Storing Tomatoes

-You don't have to grow your own tomatoes to experience the crop at its best.
-In fact, going to your weekly farmer's market and selecting prime produce gives some people the same gratifying experience.
-Choose tomatoes that are free of bruises and yield only slightly with the pressure of your fingers.
-If you're buying tomatoes to use later on, select harder fruit and allow them to ripen on your kitchen counter.
-Never refrigerate tomatoes!
+When choosing tomatoes, select ones that are free of bruises and yield only slightly when pressed with your fingers.
+If you're buying tomatoes to use later on, select harder fruit and allow it to ripen on your kitchen counter.
+Never refrigerate tomatoes.
 Doing so makes them mushy and tasteless.
-If you need to save a sliced tomato, simply place it in a dish and cover it with plastic for best results.Continue to 5 of 7 below.
+If you need to save a sliced tomato, simply place it in a dish on your counter, and cover it with plastic.Continue to 5 of 6 below.

 05 of 06

 Ripening Green Tomatoes

-You can pick them and ripen them in a sunny windowsill or place individual tomatoes in a brown paper bag with an apple.
-You can also wrap them individually in newspaper and store them in a dark spot.
-And when all else fails, you can whip up a yummy dish of fried green tomatoes.
+You can pick them as is, and ripen them on a sunny windowsill.
+Or place individual tomatoes in a brown paper bag with an apple, which releases gases that promote ripening.
+Alternatively, you can also wrap them individually in newspaper, and store them in a dark spot.
+And, if all else fails, you can whip up a yummy dish of fried green tomatoes.

 When your tomato harvest is piling up on every windowsill and countertop, it may be time to break out some preservation techniques.
 The options are endless.
 You can freeze or can a tomato sauce, whip up some fresh salsa, or sun-dry tomatoes using your oven or a dehydrator.